DimitarL/interview-challenge-backend/README.md

 The end users of the Rental application are the workers in car showrooms.
 Our application does not yet have a UI (it currently exposes REST APIs)

+Packages from the latest GO version at the current time (1.21) were used for project development.
+The code is written according to The Clean Architecture by Uncle Bob.

 ## How to run
 ### Running the db
 1. Go to the project home directory